Summer Curb Appeal Ideas

-Tony Mariotti is the founder of RubyOne Mortgage.
+Tony Mariotti is the founder of RubyHome.
 In addition to helping folks get home loans, he’s an avid blogger.
-His favorite topics are online marketing, real estate and mortgages.
+His favorite topics are online marketing, real estate, and mortgages.
 You can follow him on Twitter.

-Increasing curb appeal can be different depending upon where one lives.
+Increasing curb appeal can be different depending on where one lives.
 The ideas below are for summer months on the West Coast, primarily from the Bay Area up to Seattle.
-In Washington, Oregon and Northern California the following tasks can go a long way toward improving a home’s exterior.
+In Washington, Oregon, and Northern California the following tasks can go a long way toward improving a home’s exterior.

 - After washing the roof – moving from high places to low – power wash anything concrete or paved (e.g. driveway and walkways), too.
-A couple hours of easy power washing will go a long way to make a home look fresh.
+A couple of hours of easy power washing will go a long way to making a home look fresh.

-- Landscaping is pretty obvious, but one thing folks don’t think about is to get rid of weary plants all together.
+- Landscaping is pretty obvious, but one thing folks don’t think about is getting rid of weary plants altogether.
 Some plants and bushes can be trimmed and brought back to a robust state pretty quickly.
 Others that just look plain shabby need to be yanked.
 Period.
-You won’t have enough time to bring them back to full glory if you want to sell in the next few weeks.
+You won’t have enough time to bring them back to full glory if you want to sell them in the next few weeks.

-- Sometimes neighbors take off for a two week (or longer) vacation.
-If they’re planning to to have someone to come mow their lawn, that’s obviously a good thing.
+- Sometimes neighbors take off for a two-week (or longer) vacation.
+If they’re planning to have someone come mow their lawn, that’s obviously a good thing.
 Though, it might pay to check in with them.
 If they weren’t going to hire it out, you might offer to mow their lawn for them.
 In other words, don’t let a short-term neighborhood lawn situation kill your curb appeal.